Haskins Laboratories: 2000s

 In 2000, Anne Fowler and Susan Brady launched the Early Reading Success (ERS) program, part of the Haskins Literacy Initiative which promotes the science of teaching reading.
 The ERS program was a demonstration project examining the efficacy of professional development in reading instruction for teachers of children in kindergarten through second grade.
 The Mastering Reading Instruction program, which combines professional development with Haskins-trained mentors, was a continuation of ERS.
 David Ostry and colleagues explored the neurological underpinning of motor control using a robot arm to influence jaw movement.
 Douglas Whalen and Khalil Iskarous pioneered the pairing of ultrasound, used here to monitor articulators that cannot be seen, and Optotrak, an opto-electronic position-tracking device, used here to monitor visible articulators.
 Christine Shadle joined Haskins in 2004 to head up a project investigating the speech production goals for fricatives.
 Donald Shankweiler and David Braze developed an eye movement laboratory that combines eye tracking data with brain activity measures for investigating reading processes in normal and disabled readers.
 Laura Koenig and Jorge C. Lucero studied the development of laryngeal and aerodynamic control in children's speech.
 In March 2005 Haskins Laboratories moved to a new, state-of-the-art facility on the 9th floor of a commercial building at 300 George Street in New Haven.
 This provides about 11,000 square feet of office and lab space.
 In 2008, Ken Pugh of Yale University was named President and Director of Research, succeeding Carol Fowler who remains at Haskins as a Senior Advisor.
 In 2009, Haskins released a new Strategic Plan featuring new Birth-to-Five and Bilingualism initiatives.

 2010s

 The Haskins Training Institute was established in 2011 to provide direct educational opportunities in Haskins Laboratories' core areas of research (language, speech perception, speech production, literacy).
 The Training Institute serves to communicate this knowledge to the public through accessible seminars, small conferences, and intern and training positions.

 In December 2015, Haskins Laboratories convened a Global Literacy Summit.
 This was a three-day meeting of scientists and representatives from governmental and non-governmental organizations around the globe, who are working with programs in the developing world to support literacy and education in disadvantaged populations.

 In 2016, Richard N. Aslin joined Haskins, after leaving the University of Rochester.

 In 2019, David Lewkowicz joined Haskins after leaving Northeastern University.

+2020s

+In the 2020s, administrative and academic affiliations for many current Haskins researchers were transferred to Yale University and/or the University of Connecticut.

+Philip Rubin is the current Chair of the Board of Haskins Laboratories.